TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: ConnectionError

-   A base class for connection-related issues.
+   A base kundi for connection-related issues.

    Subclasses are :exc:`BrokenPipeError`, :exc:`ConnectionAbortedError`,
    :exc:`ConnectionRefusedError` and :exc:`ConnectionResetError`.

 .. exception:: BrokenPipeError

-   A subclass of :exc:`ConnectionError`, raised when trying to write on a pipe while the other end has been closed, or trying to write on a socket which has been shutdown for writing.
+   A subkundi of :exc:`ConnectionError`, raised when trying to write on a pipe while the other end has been closed, or trying to write on a socket which has been shutdown for writing.
    Corresponds to :c:data:`errno` ``EPIPE`` and ``ESHUTDOWN``.

 .. exception:: ConnectionAbortedError

-   A subclass of :exc:`ConnectionError`, raised when a connection attempt is aborted by the peer.
+   A subkundi of :exc:`ConnectionError`, raised when a connection attempt is aborted by the peer.
    Corresponds to :c:data:`errno` ``ECONNABORTED``.

 .. exception:: ConnectionRefusedError

-   A subclass of :exc:`ConnectionError`, raised when a connection attempt is refused by the peer.
+   A subkundi of :exc:`ConnectionError`, raised when a connection attempt is refused by the peer.
    Corresponds to :c:data:`errno` ``ECONNREFUSED``.

 .. exception:: ConnectionResetError

-   A subclass of :exc:`ConnectionError`, raised when a connection is reset by the peer.
+   A subkundi of :exc:`ConnectionError`, raised when a connection is reset by the peer.
    Corresponds to :c:data:`errno` ``ECONNRESET``.